rhine3/audiomoth-guide/guide.md

 TODO: is there an easy way to make sure batteries are correctly connected? / the AudioMoth is correctly programmed?
 Used to be: * If you switch the AudioMoth to CUSTOM mode and its red and green lights flash simultaneously, this means that the AudioMoth is not able to record.
 One cause of this is the AudioMoth's batteries falling out.

+On firmware v1.5.0 and beyond, applying the configuration to the AudioMoth once saves the configuration on the AudioMoth even if the batteries are lost.
+On previous firmware versions, this step did not save the configuration to the microSD card, and it would be lost if the batteries were disconnected.

 ## Set the time